ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

-RGB camera is one of the most used sensor in the SLAM field, providing data for visual SLAM algorithms and occupancy or semantics networks.
-Conventional algorithms utilize either mono or stereo visual streams.
-State-of-the-art occupancy networks in auto-driving field even use the bird-eye-view image stitched from surrounding cameras as the only input for the network.
 Thus we equipped the mapping robot with 2 models of RGB cameras, FLIR Grasshopper3 (GS3-U3-51S5C-C) and FLIR LadyBug5+.

-FLIR Grasshopper3 (GS3-U3-51S5C-C) is a 2/3-inch color camera that has a resolution of $2448 \times 2048$ pixel and can capture images in global shutter mode at the frame rate up to 75fps.\cite{gs3} Our initiative was to use them to achieve stereo view towards five main directions: front, back, left, right, up, and to have a monocular downward view of the floor or ground the robot drives on.
-FLIR LadyBug5+ is a polydioptric omnidirectional color camera, consisting of 6 pinhole cameras.
+FLIR Grasshopper3 (GS3-U3-51S5C-C) (Fig. \ref{fig:sensors_overview}-b) is a 2/3-inch color camera that has a resolution of $2448 \times 2048$ pixels (5MP) and can capture images in global shutter mode at a frame rate of up to 75fps.\cite{gs3} Our incentive was to use them to achieve stereo views towards five main directions: front, back, left, right, up, and to have a monocular downward view of the floor or ground the robot drives on.
+FLIR LadyBug5+ (Fig. \ref{fig:sensors_overview}-a) is a polydioptric omnidirectional color camera, consisting of 6 pinhole cameras.
 5 of the cameras face the surrounding while the last one faces upward.
 Each of the 6 sensors has a resolution of $2464 \times 2048$ and a maximum frame rate of 30fps \cite{ladybug5p}.